rmscode/binary-garden/docs/hardware/raspberrypi.md

     For the Raspberry Pi, the file is located on a FAT32 partition which can be accessed on a Windows PC.
 In this case, `dietpi.txt` can be found in its root.

 1. After flashing, leave the SD card in your computer, navigate to the FAT32 boot partition in Windows Explorer and open the `dietpi.txt` file in a text editor of your choice.
-2. Copy the config below and adjust as needed.
+2. Copy/Paste the config below and adjust as needed.

 !!! tip "[Here](https://github.com/MichaIng/DietPi/wiki/DietPi-Software-list) is a list of dietpi-software IDs."